 My top recommendation when it comes to kids’ books about the world.

-Politics for Beginners (Usbourne) – Louie Stowell
+Politics for Beginners (Usborne) – Louie Stowell

 I read a few pages every evening of this to my son and he enjoyed it way more than I thought he would!
 It’s written in a concise and simple way and introduces kids to terminology they are bound to come into contact with as they mature.